port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/broadcast-api-consumers-message.md

 # Broadcast message to API consumers

-In this guide, we will create a self-service action in Port that executes a GitHub workflow to broadcast a Slack message to the slack channels of all services who consume an API.
+In this guide, we will create a self-service action in Port that executes a GitHub workflow to broadcast a Slack message to the Slack channels of all services who consume an API.

 :::tip Usecases
 - **Critical Updates**: Alert consumers of changes that could disrupt their integrations.